AvanzaBank/ymer/README.md

 ```

 ## Maven
-Ymer packed as a single jar file.
+Ymer is packed as a single jar file.
 Maven users can get Ymer using the following coordinates:
 ```xml
 <dependency>
   <groupId>com.avanza.ymer</groupId>